cbstodd/colinstodd-com-jekyll/_posts/tech/2019-10-24-fix-macos-catalina-fonts-after-upgrade.md

 ---

+Hopefully this helped you and/or you learned something 😂?...

-Hopefully this helped you.
-If so, I'd appreciate a thumbs up below or let me know in the comments.
-If you have anymore info regarding this or you see something off please <a href="#getInTouch">let me know</a>, I'm happy to work with you to post any updates.
+I really hope <a href="https://apple.com/support" target="_blank" rel="noopener">Apple</a> addresses this in the near future, but until they do, I'll try to keep this post updated.
+If you have any info regarding this or you see something off, please <a href="#getInTouch">let me know</a>.

-Happy Coding!!!! 😃
+Happy Coding!